opf/openproject/docs/user-guide/gantt-chart/README.md

 ![Filtering project aggregated projects Gantt chart view in OpenProject](openproject-user-guide-gantt-charts-filters.png)

+> [!TIP]
-**Please note**: If you want the work packages to be displayed when the projects are folded, it is necessary to set the selected work package type to be recognized as a milestone under  [work package type settings](../../system-admin-guide/manage-work-packages/work-package-types/).
+> If you want the work packages to be displayed when the projects are folded, it is necessary to set the selected work package type to be recognized as a milestone under  [work package type settings](../../system-admin-guide/manage-work-packages/work-package-types/).
 Otherwise you will need to unfold the projects to view all of the work packages.

 Apart from the set filters the list of displayed projects depends on your [permissions](../../system-admin-guide/users-permissions/roles-permissions/).
 You can only see private projects that you are a member of and public projects.
 In some cases (many work packages per project) you will have to increase the objects per page in bottom right corner to display multiple projects.
 Change the available options in the [system settings](../../system-admin-guide/system-settings/general-settings/) if necessary.